REVEIL 24+1 HOUR BROADCAST 2022

 Streaming sounds guide.

-Please set up a profile page for your stream and let us know your plans: firstname.lastname@example.org.
+Please set up a profile page for your stream and let us know your plans by completing the short sign-up form.

-REVEIL relays the sounds of live open microphones operated by streamers on the Locus Sonus soundmap, Cyberforest programme, LIDO deep water hydrophone observatory, BIOM Open Microphone network, and elsewhere.
-It spans from formal research to domestic projects and one-off broadcasts.
+REVEIL relays the sounds of live open microphones on the Locus Sonus soundmap, operated by the Acoustic Commons network, together with projects by the Cyberforest programme, BIOM Open Microphone network, radio.earth, and elsewhere.
+It is made up of sounds freely provided by streamers, spanning formal research, long term art and activist works, domestic projects, and one-off transmissions.

-Reveil 2021 will be mixed live by Soundcamp in London UK (Grant Smith, Hannah Kemp-Welch) and Crete GR (Maria Papadomanolaki).
-We welcome guest mixers Leah Barclay (Biosphere Soundscapes) on the Sunshine Coast, QL and Fernando Godoy (Tsonami) from Santiago, CL.
+Reveil 2022 will be mixed live by Soundcamp in London UK (Grant Smith, Hannah Kemp-Welch), Crete GR (Maria Papadomanolaki) and guest mixers to be confirmed.

 Partner organisations in the Acoustic Commons project: Full Of Noises (Cumbria UK) · Locus Sonus (Aix FR) · Radio CONA (Ljubljana SLO) · HMU (Crete GR) · Cyberforest (Tokyo JP).

-Produced in London by Dawn Scarfe, Ciara Drew, Christine Bramwell.
+Produced in London by Dawn Scarfe, Mort Drew, Christine Bramwell.